Play Ball! Where to Take Your Family Out to the Ballgame Near Champaign-Urbana

 Why You Should Go: Visiting historic Danville Stadium (scenes from the movie The Babe were filmed there) is reason enough to go see the Dans, a team made up of collegiate players wanting experience playing with wooden bats and to get in front of scouts.
-If you haven’t been out to Danville in a few years, the stadium has enjoyed significant upgrades in the past several years.
-The season is short – just a little more than two months.
-Games start on June 1.
+If you haven’t been to Danville in a few years, the stadium has enjoyed significant upgrades in the past several years.
+The season is short — just a little more than two months.
+Games start at the beginning of June.

-Deals to Be Had: Can’t beat the ticket prices, traditionally in the range of $6 for adults and $3 for school-aged kids; 5 and under are always free.
+Deals to Be Had: Can’t beat the ticket prices, $8 per person; 5 and under are always free.
 Tuesday nights are $2 tickets.
 Free parking.
 Concessions are easy on the wallet, too.

 Distance from C-U: About 40 minutes.
-Games start at 6:30 p.m., making it an easy weeknight outing — even from Champaign-Urbana.
+Games start at 6:30 p.m., making it an easy weeknight outing.

-Why You Should Go: The Corn Crib used to be home to a minor league team, but have settled into a new role.
-They host a team that plays in the same collegiate wooden bat league as the Danville Dans, the Prospect League.
+Why You Should Go: The Corn Crib used to be home to a minor league team but has settled into a new role.
+It hosts a team that plays in the same collegiate wooden bat league as the Danville Dans, the Prospect League.

 Distance from C-U: About an hour.

 Why You Should Go: The closest minor league team to C-U that is affiliated with Major League Baseball.
 If you or the favorite baseball aficionado in your life is a Cardinals fan, this trip is a must.
 Located in downtown Peoria, there’s more to do if you want to make a weekend or a trip out of it.

 Deals to Be Had: Individual game tickets start at $9 for the lawn and generally range from $14-$16 for a seat.
 On Wednesdays, get $2 hot dogs all night long.
 Other nights have promos, too, including Miller Lite.